qrdate/qrdate/README.md

 This type of URL can be parsed without external parties as it contains both the signature and public key.
 Therefore, for example, a system that generates QR Dates every minute through a script to serve on a static website is possible.

 ## License

+We welcome contributions and people adopting this idea into other languages and environments, but ask to conform to the license and QR Date specification to keep things interoperable.

 ### THIS LIBRARY IS LICENSED UNDER: